Thomas Young (writer and theologian)

-Thomas Young (bapt.
-29 December 1772 – 11 November 1835) was an English writer, theologian, educator, and Anglican clergyman.
-He was educated at Trinity College, Cambridge, where he matriculated as a sizar in 1789, became a scholar in 1793, and graduated as the 12th Wrangler in the Mathematical Tripos of 1794.
-He was elected a Fellow of Trinity in 1795 and went on to serve as an Assistant Tutor, Tutor, and Senior Dean.
-In 1813, he was appointed Rector of Gilling East, Yorkshire, a post he held until his death in 1835.
+Thomas Young (1772 – 11 November 1835) was an English writer, theologian, educator, and Anglican clergyman.
+He was educated at Hawkshead Grammar School and Trinity College, Cambridge.
+He was elected a Fellow of Trinity in 1795 and later served there as assistant tutor, tutor, and senior dean.
+In 1813, he became rector of Gilling, Yorkshire, where he remained until his death.

-Young is best known for his pioneering contribution to animal ethics through his 1798 publication, An Essay on Humanity to Animals.
-In this work, he combined Christian theology and moral philosophy to present a detailed critique of cruelty to animals, arguing that animals possess sentience and are therefore entitled to humane treatment and the recognition of certain natural rights.
-He drew on scripture to condemn various common practices of animal abuse and held that moral responsibility extended to non-human creatures.
-In addition to his work on animal compassion, Young published numerous sermons and theological tracts addressing central doctrines of Christian belief, including the resurrection, righteousness, and prayer.
+Young is chiefly associated with An Essay on Humanity to Animals (1798), a theological and moral argument against cruelty to animals.
+The work argues that animals are sentient beings and that humans have duties toward them.
+It uses biblical passages to criticise hunting, blood sports, and other forms of animal mistreatment.
+Young also published sermons and theological tracts on Christian doctrine, including the resurrection, righteousness, and prayer.

 Biography

 Early life and education

-Thomas Young Jr. was born in 1772 in Dalston, Cumberland and was baptised on 29 December.
-His parents were Thomas Young Sr. and Rachel Bewley.
-Young attended Hawkshead Grammar School in Lancashire, where he was a contemporary of William Wordsworth.
+Thomas Young was born in 1772, the son of Thomas Young of Cumdivock (later of Greensyke), and his wife Rachel Young.
+He was baptised on 29 December 1772 in Dalston, Cumberland.
+Young later attended Hawkshead Grammar School, Lancashire, where he was a contemporary of William Wordsworth.

-Young matriculated at Trinity College, Cambridge, in October 1789 as a sizar.
-At Cambridge, he distinguished himself academically, becoming a scholar in 1793 and earning his B.A. in 1794, where he ranked as the 12th Wrangler in the Mathematical Tripos.
-He later earned an M.A. in 1797.
+Young enrolled at Trinity College, Cambridge, in October 1789 as a sizar.
+He became a scholar in 1793 and took his B.A. in 1794, placing 12th in the Mathematical Tripos.
+He proceeded M.A. in 1797.

 Academic career

-A Fellow of Trinity College from 1795, Young served as an Assistant Tutor from 1801 to 1811 and as a Tutor from 1811 to 1813.
-Additionally, he held the position of Senior Dean from 1806 to 1809.
+Young was elected a Fellow of Trinity College in 1795.
+He served as assistant tutor from 1801 to 1811, tutor from 1811 to 1813, and senior dean from 1806 to 1809.

 Ecclesiastical career

-Young was ordained as a deacon on 31 May 1801 and as a priest on 13 June 1802 by George Pretyman (later Tomline), Bishop of Lincoln.
-In 1813, he was appointed Rector of Gilling East, Yorkshire, a position he held until his death.
+Young was ordained deacon on 31 May 1801 and priest on 13 June 1802 by George Pretyman (later Tomline), Bishop of Lincoln.
+In 1813, he was appointed rector of Gilling, Yorkshire, and held the benefice until his death.

+From 1809, Young was a subscribing member of the Society for Promoting Christian Knowledge.

 Writing

 An Essay on Humanity to Animals

-In his 1798 work, An Essay on Humanity to Animals, Young presents a theological argument against animal cruelty.
-He analyses nine key scriptural references to condemn approximately 15 common forms of cruelty and argues that God values animals, expecting humans to show similar care.
-He asserts that animals are capable of experiencing both pleasure and pain and that they deserve rights based on this.
-While he criticises the mistreatment of animals in activities such as hunting and blood sports, he accepts the practice of scientific vivisection.
-Young is particularly critical of clergy members who participate in blood sports.
+In An Essay on Humanity to Animals (1798), Young presented a theological argument against animal cruelty.
+He discussed nine biblical passages and used them to criticise approximately 15 common forms of cruelty, arguing that God values animals and expects humans to show care toward them.
+He argued that animals can experience pleasure and pain and that this capacity grounds claims to rights.
+He criticised the mistreatment of animals in hunting and blood sports, but accepted scientific vivisection.
+He was especially critical of clergy who took part in blood sports.